dhoyle/splicedocs-jekyll/pages/BestPractices/SparkAdapter/SparkAdapterUsing.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # How to Use the Splice Machine Native Spark DataSource

-This topic will help you to get started with using the Splice Machine Native Spark DataSource (aka the *Spark Adapter*) in your applications and Zeppelin notebooks, in the following sections:
+This topic will help you to get started with using the Splice Machine Native Spark DataSource (aka the *Spark Adapter*) in your applications and Jupyter notebooks, in the following sections:

 * [The SplicemachineContext Class](#class)
 * [Database Permissions and the Native Spark DataSource](#prereq)